stela2502/split2samples/README.md

 ```
 Maximum memory requirement over this time: ~ 22.03 Gb.

-More than 38 hours the BD system stopped with this error:
+More than 38 hours the BD system stopped with an error,
 <details>
     <summary>